medikoo/cli-progress-footer/README.md

 Whether to mute stdin input (so it doesn't add to displayed progress output).
 In scope of that setting also cursor is hidden

+##### workaroundChildProcess `bool` _(default: `true`)_

+Whether to hide a progress bar for a time being of child process runs with inherited `stdio`.

+Problem is that output of such processes cannot be controlled, and if happens will break the progress bar output.

+Internal workaround is to decorate `child_process` module functions, and react accordingly whenever problematic child process is created

 #### Throbber animation

 Additionally each progress line may be automatically prefixed with throbber (frames customizable at `cliProgresssFooter.progressAnimationPrefixFrames`), for that apply following setting: